Template

 Symptoms of Spinal Cord Diseases

-Usually occurring in dogs aged 5-14 years, signs of spinal myelopathy can initially be difficult to spot.
+Usually occurring in dogs aged 8-14 years, signs of spinal myelopathy can initially be difficult to spot.
 It is gradual in its progression.
+It usually starts with loss of coordination (ataxia) in the hind egs.
 Any combination of the following symptoms can appear, possibly disappear, only to reemerge:

 • difficulty in rising or laying down